terrabrasilis-research-data/research-data-repository/README.md

 # TerraBrasilis Research Data - Research Data Repository
-A Research Data Repository provides researchers with the tools they need to store and disseminate their research data.
-This is done through two different forms of storage and for the dissemination an Research Data Repository counts with several services of access, catalog and processing.
+A Research Data Repository provides the underlying computational infrastructure for storing, managing, cataloging, sharing and viewing scientific data.
+This component adopts protocols and interfaces based on open standards, especially those of the OGC consortium.

 ## Included components